vsrinivas/fuchsia/examples/HOWTO_FLUTTER.md

 # Basics

-A flutter module is a flutter app which also provides a `Module` service implementation.
+A flutter module is a flutter app which provides a `Module` service implementation.
 Roughly, the main function of a flutter module should look like the following.